michelpereira/awesome-open-source-games/README.md

 ### RPG

-- [Diablo JavaScript](https://github.com/mitallast/diablo-js) - Isometric minimal-code style game at html5 canvas and JavaScript.
+- [Diablo JavaScript](https://github.com/mitallast/diablo-js) - Isometric minimal-code style game at HTML5 canvas and JavaScript.
 - [Roguish](https://github.com/CamHenlin/Roguish) - RPG/Rogue-like game created in JavaScript.
 - [Room for Change](https://github.com/antionio/game-off-2013) - Randomly generated action RPG.
+You play as a chubby archeologist who is tasked to retrieve three sacred artifacts from the pyramid of the legendary Pharaohs.

 ### MMORPG

 - [BrowserQuest](https://github.com/mozilla/BrowserQuest) - HTML5/JavaScript multiplayer game experiment.

 ### Strategy
-- [Ancient Beast](https://github.com/FreezingMoon/AncientBeast) - Materialize and control beasts in order to defeat your opponents!
+- [Ancient Beast](https://github.com/FreezingMoon/AncientBeast) - Materialize and control beasts in order to defeat your opponents.
-- [Command & Conquer](https://github.com/adityaravishankar/command-and-conquer) - Clone of the popular RTS.
+- [Command & Conquer](https://github.com/adityaravishankar/command-and-conquer) - Recreation of the original Command and Conquer, Real Time Strategy game entirely in HTML5 and Javascript.
-- [Freeciv-web](https://github.com/freeciv/freeciv-web) - An turn-based strategy game implemented in HTML5.
+- [Freeciv-web](https://github.com/freeciv/freeciv-web) - Build cities, collect resources, organize your government, and build an army, with the ultimate goal of creating the best civilization.
-- [Hexa Battle](https://github.com/itajaja/hb) - A turn based dungeon crawler written with Typescript, using React and SVG.
+- [Hexa Battle](https://github.com/itajaja/hb) - Turn based dungeon crawler written with Typescript, using React and SVG.
 - [Tower Defense](https://github.com/Casmo/tower-defense) - 3D Tower Defense build with Three.js in HTML5.

 ### Racing

-- [HexGL](https://github.com/BKcore/HexGL) - Futuristic HTML5 racing game by Thibaut Despoulain using HTML5, JavaScript and WebGL.
+- [HexGL](https://github.com/BKcore/HexGL) - Futuristic HTML5 racing game, challenge your friends on this fast-paced 3D game.
-- [Trigger Rally Online Edition](https://github.com/CodeArtemis/TriggerRally) - Fast arcade rally racing.
+- [Trigger Rally Online Edition](https://github.com/CodeArtemis/TriggerRally) - Fast arcade rally racing action, play in your browser with WebGL 3D graphics.

 ### Sandbox

-- [3d.city](https://github.com/lo-th/3d.city) - 3d city builder game.
+- [3d.city](https://github.com/lo-th/3d.city) - Goal was to build a city in 3D to test the performance of WebGL and and Three.js.
-- [Blk Game](https://github.com/morozd/blk-game) - Multiplayer JavaScript/WebGL voxel world game demo.
+- [Blk Game](https://github.com/morozd/blk-game) - Fully modifiable multiplayer voxel world in JS that can run efficiently in the browser.
-- [Cube Engine](https://github.com/Nurgak/Cube-engine) - 3D engine completely written in HTML5 without OpenGL.
+- [Cube Engine](https://github.com/Nurgak/Cube-engine) - Resembles that of Minecraft, a popular voxel-type 3D game based on boxes.

 ### Puzzle

 - [2048](https://github.com/gabrielecirulli/2048) - Sliding addition game.
-- [A Dark Room](https://github.com/doublespeakgames/adarkroom) - Minimalist Text Adventure game written in JavaScript.
+- [A Dark Room](https://github.com/hughsk/ludum-dare-27) - Minimalist Text Adventure game written in JavaScript.
 - [Anagramica](https://github.com/binarymax/anagramica) - A word game and API for anagrams.
 - [Astry](https://github.com/wwwtyro/Astray) - WebGL maze game built with Three.js and Box2dWeb.
 - [Beatrix](https://github.com/cxong/Beatrix) - Music game where you arrange the drums to catch the beats and play the right rhythm.